MirjamVisscher/FuzzyFrequencies/data/raw/CANTO-JRP/README.md

 The dataset is described in the article:

 Visscher, M., & Wiering, F. (2025).
-Fuzzy Frequencies: Finding Tonal Structures in Audio Recordings of Renaissance Polyphony.
-Heritage, 8(5), 164. https://doi.org/10.3390/heritage8050164
+Fuzzy Frequencies: Finding Tonal Structures in Audio Recordings of Renaissance Polyphony. *Heritage*, 8(5), 164. https://doi.org/10.3390/heritage8050164

 ## Folder Structure
 Each set of multiple f0 extractions is stored in its own folder.